sylxforce-dev/SovereignKernel/docs/Sovereign_Kernel_Runtime_Diary_v1_7.md

 - Large-token prefill exposes enough parallelism to make fused GEMM/WMMA execution substantially more effective.
 The runtime therefore maintains separate execution strategies for Decode and Prefill rather than forcing both workloads through the same computational path.

-Source availability: The runtime source code is not publicly released yet.
-This diary documents the architecture, measurements, experiments, and validation work; the implementation itself will be published separately.
+Source availability: The runtime source code is now publicly available in the repository.
+This diary documents the architecture, measurements, experiments, validation work, and development history alongside the implementation.

 ---